cipher0xx/loop_my_wallet/README.md

 ## Create a Directory

-By defualt program is set to tade in 1hour timeframe
+By default program is set to tade in 1hour timeframe

 ```python
         for company in companies: